MutibwaHadrian/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations - This script prints all possible combinations of two letters, except oo

 13-print_float - This script prints a number with two decimal places, followed by a new line.

+100-decimal_to_hexadecimal - This script converts a number from base 10 to base 16

+101-rot13 - This script encodes and decodes text using the rot13 encryption.
+Assume ASCII

+102-odd - This script prints every other line from the input, starting with the first line

+103-water_and_stir - This script adds the two numbers stored in the environment variables WATER and STIR and prints the result